nebhead/PiFire/README.md

 Ideas for WebUI / App
 	Dashboard
 		New: Smoke+ Mode (Toggle Fan On/Off) - Experimental feature to increase smoke output by modulating the fan on/off time.
 This will require some experimentation.
-		New: Probe Tuning - Return Calculated Probe Resistance and the calculated temperature.

 	History
 		New: Incorporate "streaming" instead of re-writing the chart every 3 seconds